siggame/Viseur/src/games/chess/textures/README.md

 Put texture file(s) in here.

-Make sure they are in a format that can be rendered, and update `./index.js` with its alias
+Viseur's build system (webpack) is smart enough to automatically include them, and Viseur preloads them based on game.
+You can access them via their filename.

+_NOTE_: Do **not** have files of the same base names (eg. `file.png` and `file.jpg`).